 Because they are nonporous, you don’t need to worry about mold or rust.
-Regular light dusting will keep them looking great for years and is all of the maintenance that this ceiling option requires.
+A regular light dusting will keep them looking great for years and is all of the maintenance that this ceiling option requires.
 Ceiling tiles can withstand both fires and floods without being damaged or losing their beauty.

 Drywall provides a smooth and finished surface that will improve the appearance of any room in your home or your basement.
 Since drywall is a material that most contractors work with on a regular basis, you don’t have to worry about how difficult it will be to find someone to complete this installation for you.

 It’s easy to install any type of light in your ceiling as you can attach them to your drywall or drill holes to install flush lighting options.
 You will not lose a lot of ceiling height when you install drywall.
 You can paint your drywall any color that you want and you can easily repaint it later if you change your mind and want to update your space.

 Drywall can align evenly with any surface, even if it is curved, which is a great way to hide imperfections in your home without a lot of hassle.
 This material provides excellent soundproofing, which is great if you are worried about noise traveling between the floors in your home.
 Your space will look very finished and cared for when you install drywall on the ceiling.

 Beadboard is a great option for your ceiling if you want a beautiful surface.
 You can choose beadboard in a variety of colors and finishes, which makes it easy to create a custom ceiling for your space that will stand out from any other rooms in your home.